 Static and Dynamic Models

-show the values of various attributes in a balanced system
+Show the value of various attributes in a balanced system.

-do not work well in real-time systems however, may work in a dynamic system when it is in equilibrium
+Do not work well in real-time systems however, it may work in a dynamic system being in equilibrium

 Operations Research Techniques

-It encompasses techniques like simulation, mathematical optimization, queuing theory, stochastic-process models, econometric methods, data envelopment analysis, neural networks, expert systems, decision analysis, and the analytic hierarchy process.
+It encompasses techniques such as simulation, mathematical optimization, queuing theory, stochastic-process models, econometric methods, data envelopment analysis, neural networks, expert systems, decision analysis, and the analytic hierarchy process.

-OR techniques describe the system by constructing mathematical models of it.
+OR techniques describe a system by constructing its mathematical models.